-The Formation of Europe by Overcoming Division in the 12th Century
+Forming Europe by Overcoming Schism in the Twelfth Century

 The project focuses on the Alexandrine Schism (1159–1177) as the most significant pan-European test case of how processes and dynamics of dissociation worked and could be overcome in the Middle Ages.